-Bruce McFarlane, CPA, CMA
+Bruce McFarlane, CMA

 Bruce McFarlane’s entire professional career has been devoted to the study and measurement of the financial impact associated with alleged wrongful conduct.